rollerworks-graveyard/datagrid-twig/README.md

 Credits
 -------

-This package contains code originally provided by FSi sp. z o.o.
+This package contains code of the [Symfony](http://symfony.com/) project.

 License
 -------